EberlyODL/heympbook/newton_s_laws_of_motion.md

 <lrn-math>a = \frac{20 - (-20)}{4} = 10\; m/s^2</lrn-math>

 We will not use acceleration very much in this class.
-Instead we will use change in momentum which is really the same thing!
+Instead we will use change in momentum which is nearly the same thing - and more useful than acceleration for modern physics!